Song

 described as traditional and an American version of a Scottish rhyme in

-version of this song on the internet.
-The words however pop up in many folk
+another version of this song on the internet.
+The words however pop up in

 There was a crane sat on a stone, He flew away and there was none; Another came and there was one, ‘Twas May Day in the morning.
 There was a cat skinned up a tree, To see whatever was to see, When he fell down, then down fell he, ‘Twas May Day in the morning.
 There was a rooster in a trough, Who got a touch of whooping cough, He sneezed his tail and feathers off, ‘Twas May Day in the morning.
 There was a farmer made a wish, That he could swim like any fish, They popped him in a chafing dish, ‘Twas May Day in the morning. |